-

 Yes, pharmaceutical companies are allowed to provide samples to healthcare professionals.
 The quantity must be small, must be the smallest authorized package size and is limited per medicinal product to one per year per healthcare professional, and can only be provided upon written request from the healthcare professional.

 The sample must clearly and permanently be labeled as a “free sample” and the packaging must contain the required information and text on the container and packaging material as well as the approved package leaflet.
-In case of medicinal products, which don’t require a package leaflet, the packaging must contain the required information on the container and the packaging material (article 10 paragraph 2 letter a MPAO).
+For medicinal products, which don’t require a package leaflet, the packaging must contain the required information on the container and the packaging material (article 10 paragraph 2 letter a MPAO).

 The sample pack must be accompanied by the medicinal product information most recently approved by Swissmedic or contain a reference to its publication in the directory in accordance with article 67 paragraph 3 or article 95b TPA (article 10 paragraph 2 letter b MPAO).